DolicaAkelloEgwel/supercolliderstuff/supercollider/notes/computermusic.md

 ### Musical Intervals

 When two waves are related by some ratio, we hear the aggregate interference patterns as a musical interval.
-Complex or remote relationships (difficult math) make us uneasy, sound dark, even scary.
+Complex or remote relationships (difficult maths) make us uneasy, sound dark, even scary.
 Simple relationships are predictable, relaxing, maybe boring.

 ![](./inteferencefrequencies.png)

 The interval between two notes is the distance between two pitches - in other words, how much higher or lower one note is than the other.
-The concept is so important that it is impossible to talk about scales, chords, harmonic progression, cadence, or dissonace without referring to intervals.
+The concept is so important that it is impossible to talk about scales, chords, harmonic progression, cadence, or dissonance without referring to intervals.

-Scientists usally descrive the distance between two pitches in terms of the difference between their frequencies.
+Scientists usually describe the distance between two pitches in terms of the difference between their frequencies.
 Musicians find it more useful to talk about interval.
 Intervals can be described using _half-steps_ or _whole-steps_.

 Intervals are described using numbers depending on how many letter names of the musical alphabet are between two notes.
 Two notes = second, three notes = third, etc.